 A guide to the best toys for babies six months and older to add variety to your daily play, or adorable toys you’ll definitely want for your newborn 🙂

 This post contains affiliate links.
 Please click here to read more about our advertising policy.

 My baby used to love playing at “The Farm”, swatting at Mirror Cow and kicking Jingle Pig, until one day, almost all of the sudden, she was more likely to crawl away from “The Farm” than to spend even a few minutes exploring its all-too-familiar sights and sounds.
 At six months old, she was over her fascination with her farm-themed activity gym, and she needed new toys that would stimulate her senses, build her reasoning abilities, help develop her motor skills, and keep her (relatively) occupied.

 Let’s be honest: I was starting to get a little bored myself.
 I knew buying a few new toys was a good idea.
-I’m excited to announce that today I’m participating in a fun gift guide hop with several other bloggers that’s all about great gift ideas for babies and toddlers.
-We have tons of time-tested toy recommendations that are perfect for babies and toddlers!
+Now I have tons of time-tested toy recommendations that are perfect for babies and toddlers!

 I’ve divided my toy recommendations into several categories: Sensory, Teethers, Clutching, Rattles, Stacking, Music, Balls, Books, and Activity Center.
 When you select one toy from each category, your baby will have a nice variety of toys that will encourage healthy development.
 I have personally used these toys across several months, and recommend them after many happy hours of baby play.

 Sensory Baby Play

 These interactive toys often feature different textures, sounds, and colors to stimulate the senses.
 These are great transitional toys!

 My baby liked to pull on the tags and I used it to introduce her to colors.
 I liked to name the color of each tag as she pulled it.